SATVILab/projr/tests/testthat/project_structure/DELETE-AFTER-DOING.md

         - Raw data are kept in an external hard drive whose prefix may vary by system.
   - To add your current system as having its own directory structure, run `projr_profile_add()`.
     - This will create the entry `directories-<working_directory>` where `<working_directory>` is the absolute path to the project root directory on your system.
-    - Entries for all the directories under `directories-default` are copied there.
+    - Entries for all the directories under `directories` are copied there.
     - You just fill in the blanks.
     - Where you are happy with the default, then just leave that blank and the default will automiatcally be used.
 - Edit `README.md`